ChenghengLi/EchoLink/Readme.md

 ## Running Tests

+During the application's build process, all tests are automatically executed within the Dockerfiles to ensure integrity.
+The build will not be complete unless all tests pass successfully.
+However, if you wish to run the tests during development, you can follow these instructions.

 ### Backend Tests

-**Introduction:**
-All tests are automatically executed within the Dockerfiles when building the application.
-However, if you would like to run the tests during development, particularly for the backend, you have two options.

 #### Option 1: Running Tests Using Docker UI